guillaume-chervet/MLOpsPython/README.md

 if __name__ == '__main__':
     unittest.main()
 ```
-You can now code your first unit test
+You can now code and debug your first unit test.